Felipe Nasr: Sauber (2015–2016)

 Nasr's—and Sauber's—only points in 2016 came at the Brazilian Grand Prix, where he finished ninth.
 The finish allowed Sauber to overtake Manor in the constructors' championship, which cost the latter team prize money and eventually led to Manor's bankruptcy.
-For the 2017 season, Nasr was due to swap places with Manor driver Pascal Wehrlein, but Nasr was left without a drive due to Manor's exit from the sport which he had ironically caused by his own racing.
+Ironically, this meant Nasr was left without a seat for the 2017 season as he was due to swap places with Manor driver Pascal Wehrlein and could not find another seat after the Manor team exited the sport.

 Formula E

 In January 2019, Nasr joined GEOX Dragon for the rookie test in Marrakesh, but was unable to participate due to contractual issues.
 The following month, it was announced Nasr would replace Maximilian Günther from the Mexico City ePrix onwards.
 Because of Nasr's IMSA commitments, Günther had temporarily returned to his seat at the 2019 Rome ePrix.
 He made his debut at the 2019 Mexico City ePrix where he finished in 19th place, having run at the back of the pack for the majority of the race.
 At his second race in Hong Kong, he crashed his car into the wall early in the race, taking out the two Mahindra cars of Pascal Wehrlein & Jerome d'Ambrosio in the process.
 At his third race in Sanya he stalled on the grid & recorded his second successive DNF.
 Nasr has not returned to Formula E since, ending his run at three consecutive races with one non-points finish and two DNFs, as the team opted to continue using Günther moving forward.
 He was classified 24th overall in the championship, tied on 0 points with Tom Dillmann & Felix Rosenqvist.